cossacklabs/product-docs/acra/what-is-acra.md

 * **Security enforcement components**: services where "encryption happens".
 One of them is required.
 * **Key storage:** datastores where Acra keeps encrypted keys: Redis, table in your database, any KV store.
 One of them is required.
 * **Master key storage:** KMS, Vault.
-One of them is strongly recommended..
+One of them is strongly recommended.
 * **Additional services and utils:** key management utils, data migration scripts, transport security service, policy management tools.
 Any of them are optional.

 Acra provides security enforcement components in different shapes:

 * [AcraServer](/acra/acra-in-depth/architecture/acraserver/), also known as SQL Proxy.
 It's a database proxy that exposes Acra’s functionality by parsing SQL traffic between an app and a database and applying security functions where appropriate.

 * [AcraTranslator](/acra/acra-in-depth/architecture/acratranslator/), also known as API service.
-It's an API server, that exposes most of Acra’s features as HTTP / gRPC API with client SDKs and traffic protection.
+It's an API server, that exposes most of Acra’s features as HTTP / gRPC API with a client SDKs and traffic protection.

 * [AnyProxy](/acra/acra-in-depth/architecture/anyproxy/).
 It's an API server that works between several API-driven microservices/applications.
-AnyProxy can transparently forward requests/responses so your applications stay "thin clients".
+AnyProxy can transparently forward requests/responses, so your applications stay "thin clients".

 * [Client-side SDKs](/acra/acra-in-depth/architecture/sdks/).
 Acra provides optional SDKs for encrypting data (AcraWriter), for decrypting data (AcraReader), or for working with AcraTranslator.